About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 But then it gets even better.
 The top of the brioche is encased in a crisp, crunchy topping that’s reminiscent of a sugar cookie.
 The contrast in textures between these two layers is a delight — who needs icing when you can top your morning buns with a sweet, buttery cookie-like topping instead?

 Despite the morning buns moniker, you can enjoy pan dulce any time of day.
-Like churros, they’re a great match for a mug of Mexican hot chocolate or a cup of cardamom coffee for an afternoon snack.
+Like churros, they’re a great match for a mug of Mexican hot chocolate or a honey vanilla latte.

 What You’ll Need

 Pan dulce is one of those glorious recipes where you probably already have most of the ingredients in your kitchen.
-Hurrah!
-Here’s what you’ll need:
+Here’s a quick overview.
+Be sure to scroll down to the recipe card for specific amounts.

 For the buns: